onemoonsci/nmrfxprocessordocs/pages/04.structure/02.molecules/docs.md

 If a local residue library is not specified, or the file is not found there, then the built-in residue library is searched.

+Two special aspects of residue names can be used in the sequence file.
+First, residue names that are followed with ":d" are automatically changed to D-amino acids.
+For example, in the following:

+    gly
+    ser
+    ala:d
+    trp

+The alanine residue will be D-alanine

+Second, entries that have an underscore character will internally have the name set with the portion before the underscore character, but will be set from the .prf file with the full name.
+For example, "glu_prot", will be read from the file ***glu_prot.prf*** (which specifies the protonated form of glutamic acid), but will have the name "glu".

 ### PRF Files